 Professor Stephen Marcus of Rutgers had concerns about edibles and access to minors.
 Scutari said the cannabis legislation addresses that by making the packaging bland and childproof.

-Senator Troy Singleton (D-Burlington) said he wanted included in the cannabis legislation assistance with capital and setting up funds to go to impact zones.
+Senator Troy Singleton (D-Burlington) said he wanted to be included in the cannabis legislation assistance with capital and setting up funds to go to impact zones.
 He noted Scutari is working on this.
 Singleton said he is working with Turner on the impact zone issue.

 “I’m not happy with us doing this so quickly,” Cardinale said before abstaining from the vote.